solita/ansible-role-solita.jenkins/doc/solita.jenkins.rst

 A Jenkins installation completely configured with Ansible.
 This role builds on top of geerlingguy.jenkins_, adding support for configuring Jenkins and defining jobs and views with a `Job DSL`_ script.

-This role is tested on Ubuntu 14.04 LTS (Trusty Thar), but it should work on all operating systems supported by geerlingguy.jenkins_.
+This role is tested on Ubuntu 14.04 LTS (Trusty Thar), but it should work on all operating systems supported by `the upstream role`_.

 In its default settings, this role does not change Jenkins' configuration in any way, so it is safe to run on a server with an existing Jenkins installation.